Vaishnavi-Kumari27/sql-data-warehouse-project/README.md

 # Data Warehouse and Analytics Project

 Welcome to the **Data Warehouse and Analytics Project** repository!🚀 This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
-Designed as a portfolio project highlights industry best practices in data angineering and analytics.
+Designed as a portfolio project highlights industry best practices in data engineering and analytics.

 ---